Step 7: Configure a setup screen in setup.xml

 Here is the stanza, which is generated by splunkd, that contains the encrypted credentials. <realm> is optional:

 [credential:<realm>:<username>] password = $1$<encrypted-password>

 - Caution: security implications

-- Splunk stores the encrypted password and encryption key on the same machine.
-This is because the script needs access to the decrypted password from Splunk.
+- Splunk software stores the encrypted password and encryption key on the same machine.
+This is because the script needs access to the decrypted password from your Splunk deployment.

 For more information see:

 setup.xml file, when the user first runs the app the setup screen opens, displaying default configuration values for items listed on the setup screen.
 The user can choose to accept the default configuration, or specify new values.

 The user can later run the setup screen from Settings > Apps > Actions.
 Click the Set up link for your app to open the setup screen.

 Note: The setup screen writes changes made to the app’s configuration to the